Firm Recognition:

 1. Transportation Accidents

-According to the CDC, transportation accidents were the leading cause of fatalities among oil and gas industry employees from 2003-2013.
-Offshore oil and gas workers largely rely on helicopters and water vehicles to safely transport them to rigs.
-The vast majority of transportation-related incidents during this time period involved helicopter accidents in the Gulf of Mexico.
-A 2011 CDC study identified mechanical failure and adverse weather conditions as the most common factors in helicopter accidents.
+According to the CDC, motor vehicle accidents accounted for 40% of fatalities among oil and gas industry employees in the most recent reporting year.
+Offshore oil and gas workers largely rely on helicopters and water vehicles to safely transport them to and from rigs.
+The vast majority of transportation-related incidents involve helicopter accidents in the Gulf of Mexico, with mechanical failure and adverse weather conditions causing most incidents.

 2. Contact with Objects or Equipment

 Oil rig and platform workers deal with heavy machinery every day.
-Workers can be struck by falling objects or crushed between equipment that is not properly secured, is used incorrectly by crew members, or when workers have not been properly trained in the safe use of equipment.
-According to the CDC, contact with objects or equipment was the cause of 16 percent of all work-related fatalities in the offshore oil and gas extraction industry between 2003 to 2010.
+Workers can be struck by falling objects such as turbines, cranes, and forklifts.
+They can also be crushed between equipment that is not properly secured, is used incorrectly by crew members, or when workers have not been properly trained in the safe use of equipment.

 4. Exposure to Harmful Substances or Environments